How to Make a Still

 The different parts of the whiskey still are matched and joined together before being hand polished.

-The remaining parts of the whiskey are soldered either using a tin or silver solder to form soldered unions.
+The remaining parts of the whiskey still are soldered either using a tin or silver solder to form soldered unions.
 The solder used in our stills is guaranteed to be totally safe, harmless and lead free.

 At the final stage the whiskey stills are soldered by hand.
 The transformation of copper sheets into beautiful and functional pieces of art is now complete showcasing the best that our traditional coppersmiths have to offer.